AlchlcDvl/TownOfUsReworked/README.md

 ### Win Condition: Finish your tasks without getting clicked or having the game end
 ### Origin: Ottomated

-The Phantom spawns when a Neutral player dies withouth accomplishing their objective.
+The Phantom spawns when a Neutral player dies without accomplishing their objective.
 They become half-invisible and have to complete all their tasks without getting clicked on to win.

 ### Game Options